 Online version of the SciTec meeting – forwarded by John Marriage

 We can't have our usual meetings for now, and I'm sure you are, like me, pining for some mental stimulation.
-So at about our usual time we shall be having a live meeting over the Internet next month.
-That's Friday April 17th, probably at 10:15 am.
-Clearly it is experimental, if it works well we can repeat it in future months as long as we are cooped up.
+So at about our usual time we shall be having a live meeting over the Internet.

 You would all participate from the safety of your own homes.

-We plan to use software called Cisco Webex, which if you are interested you can check out here: https://www.webex.com/video-conferencing
+We use software called Cisco Webex, which if you are interested you can check out here: https://www.webex.com/video-conferencing

 The Webex promotional material all looks rather flash, it is aimed at companies mainly - but the free version will take up to 100 people in a conference and we have a "room" reserved for us.

+Any U3A member is welcome.
 You don't need to download any software or pay any money, not even our usual 50p, but you do need to register for the meeting.
-So if you think you might like to try it, e-mail please to email@example.com, just a few words so I can add your e-mail address to the list when the invitations go out.
+So if you think you might like to try it, e-mail please to firstname.lastname@example.org, just a few words so I can add your e-mail address to the list when the invitations go out.
+Those who have come to one of our previous online meetings don't need to register again.

 This is not a commitment to attend, but it will reserve you a place if you are able to come, on the day.
 Also, if it isn't working for you once it starts, you can drop out without upsetting anyone.
-A few days before the meeting those who have registered will get an e-mail from Webex with a "Join the Meeting" button.
-Shortly before starting time (up to 15 minutes before) you go to the e-mail and click this button.
+A few days before the meeting those who have registered will get an e-mail from Webex with a "Join Meeting" button.
+Keep this e-mail, and shortly before starting time (up to 15 minutes before) you go to the e-mail and click the button.
 A window should pop up where you can check the video you are sending (if you have a camera) and check your audio settings, then confirm and you will be with us.

 I hope plenty of you will be willing to give this a try.
 It seems to be right that the SciTec Group should try to use some SciTec to keep our lovely U3A going!